KFomin/drakoonike-web/README.md

 ```
 npm run dev
 ```
 This command will compile the project and start a local development server.
-You can view your application in a web browser at http://localhost:3000 (or another port if specified in your configuration).